 Each children’s class is $35/child and is about two hours long.
 Kids get to eat their creations and take home the recipes.
 Check out the calendar to see what creative themed cookery your kid could be learning, and don’t forget to save a spot for by registering in advance.
 Julie offers her small, individual classes for kids ages 3 and up, as well as private cooking classes and birthday parties.

 5202 NE 72nd Ave.

 Portland Culinary Workshop

-Cost: For kids-only classes, it’s $35/kids ages 6-12; joining in an adult workshop is $20 less the class price for little chefs 12 and under.
+For kids-only classes, it’s $35-$45 for kids 6 and up, depending on the class; joining in an adult workshop is $20 less the class price for little chefs 12 and under.
 Classes fill up fast, so you’ll need to register in advance.

 807 N. Russell St.